mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 documentation.
 Unfortunately, we still see features without documentation, and documentation without features.
 So, for now, we cannot rely 100% on the documentation site versions.

-### Provide a historical context (version text only)

-As time passes, version text may reference progressively older versions of GitLab.
-We include version text for [unsupported versions](https://about.gitlab.com/support/statement-of-support.html#we-support-the-current-major-version-and-the-two-previous-major-versions) of GitLab to help readers understand the historical context of a feature.

-However, there are limits.
-Ours are four major versions.
-For example, when GitLab 14.0 is released, we believe that documentation of features more than four major versions old (in this case, before GitLab 10.0) can be removed for clarity.

 ## Products and features